 TUMBATU ISLAND: Tumbatu is one of Zanzibar’s best kept secrets as the vast majority is forbidden from setting foot on the island.
 To enter the island you need special permission from the elders of the Tumbatu community.
 Although this is the island where, in the 11th century, the Shiraz built the first stone building in the entire Zanzibar Archipelago, you won’t find cars or scooters as there is only one road to walk on throughout the whole island.
 On this full day tour, leaving from Mkokotoni by boat, guests will visit the school of Jongowe and the house of a fisherman’s family.
 Our guests will also be told about the daily life and the secrets of Tumbatu – as they are also famous for witch craft.

 THE ROCK RESTAURANT: The unique location of this restaurant is an attraction in itself.
-When the tide is high, guests can use a boat to get to the restaurant – or even swim; and when the tide is low, they can walk.
+If the tide is high, guests can use a boat to get to the restaurant – or even swim; and when the tide is low, they can simply walk.